Google Ad Grants for Nonprofits: Promote Your Cause For Free

 • Account maintenance: Getting Attention will consistently monitor ad performance and make adjustments.
 With a thorough understanding of the compliance requirements, they’ll make sure your account always follows the program’s rules.

-Get a free consultation with Getting Attention, our recommended Google Grant management agency.
+Click to get a free consultation with Getting Attention, our recommended Google Ad Grants agency.

-The Google Ad Grants program is an incredible digital marketing resource for nonprofits.
-Whether you’re striving to connect with supporters or beneficiaries, the program is a proven way to increase visibility for your cause.
+Google Ad Grants for nonprofits is an incredible digital marketing resource.
+Whether you’re aiming to connect with supporters or beneficiaries, the program is a proven way to increase visibility for your cause.

-But success with the program does take work.
+But success with the program takes work.
 You’ll need to pinpoint the keywords your audience is searching, write compelling ads that target those terms, and keep your account in compliance with Google’s rules.

-By reading this guide, you’re off to a great start with your Google Ad Grants management strategy!
-Although, if you really want to maximize your success, turn to a professional and certified Google Grant manager.
-Agencies like Getting Attention know the ins and outs of the program, so you can sit back and relax knowing your account is in capable hands.
+By reading this guide, you’re off to a great start!
+Although if you really want to maximize your success, turn to a professional and certified Google Grant manager.
+Agencies like Getting Attention know the intricacies of the program, so you can relax knowing your account is in good hands.

 In the meantime, check out a few of these resources:

-Get a free consultation with Getting Attention to improve your Google Grant management.
+Click to get a free consultation with Getting Attention to improve your Google Ad Grant management.